HuskyHacks/O-Course/README.md

 - [ / ] Student Guide/Walkthrough
 - [ / ] Hints

+## Hall of Fame
+The O-Course was initially presented at the HackerOne Veterans in Security Community Day on Nov 10th, 2020.
+The following is a list of the first 10 participants that submitted all flags in the event:

+- Name/Handle/Note

 ## Acknowledgements
 This project was rapid prototyped to provide an engaging course in web application vulnerabilities.